 Listen Live

-Just one of the (Trailer Park) Boys: Laframboise back from Nova Scotia adventure
+Just one of the (Trailer Park) boys: Laframboise back from Nova Scotia adventure

-Mike Laframboise was pulled over a few times on his trek to the Eastern Passage in Nova Scotia and had his fair share of screaming fans pointing, staring in amazement and shooting photos as he drove his ’75 Chrysler New Yorker.
+Mike Laframboise was pulled over a few times by police on his trek to the Eastern Passage in Nova Scotia and had his fair share of screaming fans pointing, staring in amazement and shooting photos as he drove his ’75 Chrysler New Yorker.

 Formerly of Stratford, and also known as Mike Razberry, Laframboise has restored a few hunk of junk classic cars, which he mirrors after automobiles belonging to characters in the much-loved Canadian classic television series, Trailer Park Boys.